PhucTranS3924715/COSC2657-Assignment3/README.txt

 Drivers:
 - Can view, edit and delete their account.
+- Can chat with customer.
+- Accept book order from customer.

 Admin:
 - Can view all users details, including customers and drivers.